SAP-archive/teched2020-IIS360/exercises/ex7/README.md

 By providing mock data, you will be able to develop and test the imported entities without the need of having S/4 HANA backend connectivity in place.

 If not already running, start the OData service in a terminal session with **cds watch**.\
-Drag the API_BUSINESS_PARTNER.edmx file from your browser's download area/folder onto your BAS workplace and drop it into folder **srv**.
+Drag the API_BUSINESS_PARTNER.edmx file from your browser's download area/folder over to your SAP Business Application Studio explorer pane and drop it into folder **srv**.

 ![](./images/image2a.png)